dfinity/wg-identity-authentication/topics/icrc_X_multiple_canister_call.md

 - mode `parallel`: Execute all requests simultaneously, without waiting for any individual request to complete before starting the next one.

 **IMPORTANT**

-1. If any call fails, whether due to a canister return error or a signer call error, the execution will not stop until all requests have been processed.
+1. With parallel processing, all transactions will be started.
+But it is not guaranteed that all transactions will succeed.
+2. With sequential processing, transactions will be executed in the designated sequence.
+If any transaction fails, the execution of the batch will stop without executing remaining queued transactions.

-2. If any execution failed, the relying party have to handle the cases
+The response of the individual transactions will be aggregated into the response of the batch call.
+If there are any errors in the response, it is up to the relying party to decide how to handle the error.

 ```mermaid
 sequenceDiagram